MicrosoftDocs/azure-dev-docs/articles/java/ee/liberty-on-aro.md

 1. For **javaee-cafe-mysql**, select the vertical ellipsis (three vertical dots) then select **Delete OpenLibertyApplication**.
 1. Select **Delete** to delete the application.

-Follow these steps to delete the secret from Open Shift.
+Use the following steps to delete the secret from Open Shift:

 1. Navigate to **Workloads** > **Secrets**.
 1. Select **db-secret-mysql**.